University of California, Berkeley student housing: David Blackwell Hall

 At its opening on July 21, 2018, the 185000 ft2 David Blackwell Hall at 2401 Durant Avenue had 412 rooms that could house 777 residents.
 The hall was named after David Blackwell, the first black tenured professor of the university.
 The bedrooms are mostly double occupancy, with a few single rooms.
 It features amenities such as a fitness center, patios, gaming rooms, study areas, presentations rooms, lounges, and laundry rooms.
 There is no dining hall within Blackwell Hall, but residents' meal plans can be used at the nearby Café 3.
 Priority for housing at the hall is given to returning sophomores and upperclassmen.

 University-owned apartments

-Berkeley owns several apartment facilities, primarily aimed at upperclassmen and graduate students.
+Berkeley owns several apartment facilities, aimed at continuing, transfer, and graduate students.
 The apartments are considered "off-campus living" for financial aid purposes.
 Unlike residence halls, tenants of the apartments pay monthly rent, rather than semester fees, and are not automatically included on the campus meal plan.

-Channing-Bowditch
+Channing-Bowditch Apartments

 The Channing-Bowditch Apartments, completed in 2004 at 2535 Channing Way (at the intersection with Bowditch) are open to upperclassmen and transfers.
 There are 228 beds in total, arranged in 52 units with four beds each (2×2-bedroom units with a shared bathroom), 3 units with four beds each (4×1-bedroom), and 2 townhouses with five beds each (four bedrooms, each with single or double occupancy).
 They house 226 students and were completed in 2003.

+Enclave Apartments

+Opening in Fall of 2020, the Enclave Apartments are located at 2503 Haste Street, three blocks south of campus.
+Housing at Enclave is eligible to continuing and transfer undergraduate students.
+Bedrooms consist of singles and doubles, arranged in four- to seven-person apartments.
+The Enclave Apartments are distinguished visually by a bouldery exterior design.

+Helen Diller Anchor House

+At its opening on August 21, 2024, the 450000 ft2 Helen Diller Anchor House at 1950 Oxford Street had 244 rooms that could house 772 residents.
+The hall was named after the Helen Diller Family Foundation, which donated 300 million dollars for its construction.
+The bedrooms are mostly quadruple occupancy, with a few triple, double, and single rooms.
+It features amenities such as a fitness center, patios, gaming rooms, study areas, presentations rooms, lounges, retail space, and laundry rooms.
+There is no dining hall within the apartments, but residents' meal plans can be used at the nearby Brown's Cafe.
+Housing at the apartments is exclusively given to transfer students.